-This section of the policy outlines the considerations that will be made for pupils with medical needs, Special Educational Needs or Disabilities and other vulnerabilities.
+This section of the policy outlines the considerations that will be made for pupils with medical needs (including mental or physical ill health), Special Educational Needs or Disabilities and other vulnerabilities.

 At Belle Vue Girls' Academy we hold the same level of aspiration and high expectations for all of our pupils.
+The right to an education is the same for every student, regardless of their need, therefore the attendance ambition should also be the same.
 We recognise, however, that some pupils may have additional needs or vulnerabilities that impact upon their attendance at school.